tomaarsen/SpanMarkerNER/README.md

 ```

 ## Quick Start
-Please have a look at our [Getting Started](examples/getting_started.ipynb) jupyter notebook for details on how SpanMarker is commonly used.
-That notebook explains the following snippet in more detail.
+Please have a look at our [Getting Started](notebooks/getting_started.ipynb) notebook for details on how SpanMarker is commonly used.
+It explains the following snippet in more detail.

 ```python
 from datasets import load_dataset